 The Young Inventors’ Program® is a K-12 project-based learning curriculum.
 Through hands-on learning, research, and testing, students explore STEM principles and develop 21st Century skills in decision making, design thinking, and communications.

 A program of the University of New Hampshire's Leitzel Center, the Young Inventors’ Program (YIP) captures the spirit of youth innovation first sparked by founder and inventor Dr. Robert Rines.
-Now 40 years later, we are enriching a third generation of inventors in New Hampshire, nothern Massachusetts and most recently Vermont, with plans to grow throughout Northern New England
+Now 40 years later, we are enriching a third generation of inventors in New Hampshire, nothern Massachusetts and most recently Vermont, with plans to grow throughout Northern New England.

 Centered on Students and Educators

 We believe that students can and will challenge themselves given the opportunity to invent a product or process that solves a problem in their everyday lives.
-The YIP staff help educators, both in and out of school, apply our curriculum and tools to move students through the invention process from developing an idea to prototyping to presenting their designs and research.
+YIP staff help educators, both in and out of school, apply our curriculum and tools to guide students through the invention process from developing an idea to prototyping to presenting their designs and research.

 Ready to start inventing?